maca89/Beer/readme.txt

-----  KOMPILACE  ----
+----  COMPILATION  ----
-Kompilátor i VirtualMachine jsou psány ve Visual Studiu 2012, tzn vyžadují pro kompilaci MSBuild a pro spuštění Visual C++ Redistributable.
+Compiler and VirtualMachine are both written in Visual Studio 2012.
+To compile the project without VS2012 you need MSBuild and VC++ Redistributable.

-Stažení VC++ Redistributable například zde http://www.microsoft.com/en-us/download/details.aspx?id=30679
+You can download VC++ Redistributable here http://www.microsoft.com/en-us/download/details.aspx?id=30679

-MSBuild je obsažen v .NET frameworku.
-Doporučujeme použít .NET v4.

-Build.bat zkompiluje pomocí MSBuildu oba projekty.
-Spustitelné soubory umístí do složky bin.
-Pokud chcete použít jinou verzi MSBuildu, upravte příslušná místa v build.bat.
+MSBuild is contained within .NET framework.
+It is recommended to use .NET 4.5.

+You can compile both projects with MSBuildu and Build.bat.
+The executables will be stored in /bin.
+If you wish to use another version of MSBuild, you must update build.bat.

-----  SPUŠTĚNÍ  ----
+----  EXECUTION  ----
-// Zkompiluje soubor file.beer do file.class
-// Pozor, beer-compile vyžaduje složku /stdlib s definicemi vestavěných tříd
+// Compiles source-file "file.beer" into the class-file "file.class"
+// Beware!
+Beer-compile requires folder /stdlib with standard class definitions.
 > beer-compile.exe file.beer

-// Spustí file.class
+// Runs file.class
 > beer-run.exe file.class

-// Příklad spuštění batohu
+// Example of the knapsack
-> beer-compile.exe source/knapsack.beer
+> beer-compile.exe source/knapsack-plain.beer
-> beer-run.exe source/knapsack.class in1.txt out1.txt
+> beer-run.exe source/knapsack-plain.class

-// Vstupní soubor
-kapacita_batohu pocet_veci vec1 vec2 ...

-// Výstupní soubor
-Knapsack capacity: kapacita_batohu
-Items: vec1 vec2 ...
-Solution: not found nebo seznam věcí, které jsou v řešení
-Time: doba_vypoctu